2014 European Parliament election in Bulgaria

-The 2014 European Parliament election in Bulgaria was held on 25 May 2014 to elect the Members of the European Parliament from Bulgaria to the European Parliament as part of the larger European Parliament election.
+An election of the Members of the European Parliament from Bulgaria to the European Parliament was held on 25 May 2014 as part of the larger European Parliament election.
 After a decision by the European Council in 2013, Bulgaria was allocated 17 seats in the European Parliament for the Eighth European Parliament.

 The election campaign officially began on 25 April 2014, one month before the election day.

 Background

 The elections come a year after the 2013 parliamentary elections in Bulgaria that resulted in a minority parliament.
 Since the election winner, GERB, failed to form a government the Socialists and the DPS formed a coalition government led by Plamen Oresharski.
 The European elections of 2014 are considered to be of importance as they will reflect the popularity of the current government.

 Changes in electoral law

 In February 2014 Bulgarian MPs voted to lower the preferential-vote threshold for the election from 6% to 5% of each list's total votes.

 Implicit electoral threshold still remains equal to the Hare Quota, which is about 5.88% of the total valid votes.